Realisations of posets and tameness: Realising posets

 (2):\quad The equality $m(x)=-1$ holds if and only if $(T_{a\leq b}f)(x)=-1$ for all $(a,f)$ in $S$.
 Thus, $m(x)=-1$ if and only if $a\leq x$ ($x$ is $a$-dependent), for every $a$ in $\pi(S)$.
 The equality $m(x)=-1$ would then contradict the assumption that $b$ is a sup of $\pi(S)$, since $x$ is in $\mathcal{P}(b)$.
 The values of the function $m$ belong, therefore, to $(-1,0]$.
 The finiteness of $\text{supp}(m)$ is guaranteed by the finiteness assumption on the sets of parents in $I$, and the existence of its ancestor is guaranteed by Lemma~\ref{asdgsfghg}. \end{proof}

 According to Corollary~\ref{bcvfhdxncvb}, if the set of parents of every element in $I$ is finite, then elements in $\mathcal{R}(I)$ of the form $(b,\bigvee\{T_{a\leq b}f\ |\ (a,f) \text{ in } S\})$, where $b$ is a sup of $\pi(S)$ in $I$, are sups of $S\subset \mathcal{R}(I)$.
-One should be aware however that an element $(c,h)$ in $\mathcal{R}(I)$ may be a sup of $S$ even though $c$ is not a sup of $\pi(S)$ in $I$ as Example~\ref{svdgsfghb} illustrates.
+One should be aware, however, that an element $(c,h)$ in $\mathcal{R}(I)$ may be a sup of $S$ even though $c$ is not a sup of $\pi(S)$ in $I$ as Example~\ref{svdgsfghb} illustrates.

 \begin{point} An important aspect of realisations is that they admit explicit grid-like discretisations.
-These discretisations are particularly useful for describing properties of tame functors, such as their homological dimension (see~\ref{sdrtyhgf}).
+These discretisations are particularly useful to describe properties of tame functors, such as their homological dimension (see~\ref{sdrtyhgf}).

 For subposets $D\subset I$ and $V\subset (-1,0)$, denote by $\mathcal{R}_D(I, V)\subset \mathcal{R}(I)$ the following subposet: